polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-usb.md

 To program the eMMC again, open the jumpers J15 and J17.

 ## Flash Drive <div id="usb-flash"/>
 After Linux has booted up on the Icicle Kit, connect a USB flash drive into the micro USB connector J16.
-The flash drive will then be enumerated, a message shown below can be seen on the console when you do “dmesg | tail -10”.
+The flash drive will then be enumerated.
+Log messages about the enumeration process can be retrieved using the following command:

+	$ dmesg | tail -10

+Example USB enumeration log:

 	[   35.112927] usb 1-1: new high-speed USB device number 2 using musb-hdrc
 	[   35.294671] usb-storage 1-1:1.0: USB Mass Storage device detected